ApryseSDK/PDFNetWrappers/README.md

 ## How can I change the install location?

-In order change the install location, modify the top level CMakelists.txt.
+In order to change the install location, modify the top level CMakelists.txt.
 Remove the forced setting of the `CMAKE_INSTALL_PREFIX` variable.

+## How can I build wrappers for PDFNet 6.9?

+The master branch supports PDFNetC64 6.10.
+In order to build wrappers using PDFNetC64 6.9, please use the following command to clone 6.9 branch instead: git clone -b 6.9.0 --single-branch https://github.com/PDFTron/PDFNetWrappers (line 3 in `Example`)